How Is Severe Asthma Diagnosed?by Stephanie Stephens Health Writer

 3. Conduct these tests

-Blood work: A November 2017 report in UpToDate notes that for patients with severe persistent asthma, these tests might be beneficial:
+Blood work: For patients with severe persistent asthma, these tests might be beneficial:

 Other diagnostics: You may have these diagnostics or may have some of them again:

-- Spirometry: It's a measure of lung function or how fast air is exhaled.
-The UpToDate literature recommends pre- and post-bronchodilator spirometry with inspiratory and expiratory — breaths in and out — flow loops, lung volumes, and diffusing capacity, the transfer of gas from air in the lung to red blood cells in lung blood vessels.
+Spirometry: It's a measure of lung function or how fast air is exhaled.
+It's recommended to do a pre- and post-bronchodilator spirometry with inspiratory and expiratory — breaths in and out — flow loops, lung volumes, and diffusing capacity, the transfer of gas from air in the lung to red blood cells in lung blood vessels.